andreipintilie/firefly-css/README.md

 }
 ```

-# Create a custom function via our API
+# Create a custom function by using our API

 If you're using Firefly with SCSS: